49% blockchain stake of Andy Warhol painting going up for auction

 In a world first, blockchain company Maecanas is auctioning off a 49% stake of the Andy Warhol painting 14 Small Electric Chairs in bitcoin, Ether or ART (the Maecanas native token).
 The complete painting is valued at $5.65 million, and the auction will be accepting a minimum of $4 million.

 It's not the world's first blockchain and crypto art auction, but it is the world's first tokenised fractionalised fine art auction.
 In this case, that fraction is a 49% stake in the artwork for the buyer.
+The artwork will also be written onto the Codex Blockchain and given a Codex title.

 Asset digitisation, or tokenisation, has been one of the more apparent immediate applications of blockchain technology.
 It's exactly what it sounds like, with physical assets being represented on the blockchain.